jgalfaro/mirrored-QGANMAV/arxiv-paper/README.md

 In a QGAN [5], [15] the data can be quantum.
-Using a [Parrot Mambo](https://www.parrot.com/global/support/products/mambo-fpv) MAV, we generate genuine navigation data.
+Using a [Parrot Mambo](https://www.parrot.com/global/support/products/mambo-fpv) MAV (cf. <a href="http://www-public.imtbs-tsp.eu/~garcia_a/web/prototypes/QGANMAV/">this link</a> for some screenshots), we generate genuine navigation data.
 The navigation is classical and in continuous domains.
 Using probability amplitude encoding, the genuine (classical) data is mapped to quantum data and used to train a discriminator, defined as a qubit-quantum circuit.